flyingrhinonz/gvimrc_windows/README.md

 # Tips:

-Settings file (what we know as /etc/vim/vimrc in linux) is called c: / program files x86 / vim / _vimrc Create a file called:   _gvimrc
+- Settings file (what we know as:  **/etc/vim/vimrc**  in linux) is called:   **c: / program files x86 / vim / _vimrc**
+- Create a file called:  **_gvimrc**
-And put your settings here.
+  - And put your settings here.
-This is your local file (equivalent to: /etc/vim/vimrc.local   in linux) You can check your $HOME directory by typing into vim command mode:
+  - This is your local file (equivalent to:  **/etc/vim/vimrc.local**   in linux)
+- You can check your **$HOME** directory by typing into vim command mode:
-:echo $HOME
+  - **:echo $HOME**
-And  the location you need to put your _gvimrc file (this is the one you'll use):
+- And the location you need to put your **_gvimrc** file (this is the one you'll use):
-:echo $MYGVIMRC
+  - **:echo $MYGVIMRC**
-Or your _vimrc file:
+- Or your **_vimrc** file:
-:echo $MYVIMRC
+  - **:echo $MYVIMRC**
-If you really can't ditch the command line and prefer pure vim (well as close as windows will allow) - Windows key ?
-Power shell
+- If you really can't ditch the command line and prefer pure vim (well as close as windows will allow):
+  - Windows key ->  Power shell
-'cd' to whatever directory you are working in vim <filename>  - and you'll get a terminal vim
+  - 'cd' to whatever directory you are working in
+  - vim <filename>  - and you'll get a terminal vim
-Start vim in the Win10 GUI with: gvim
+- Start vim in the Win10 GUI with:  **gvim**
-Or vim/gvim from the cmd terminal
+  - Or vim/gvim from the cmd terminal
-If you like persistent undo (can undo even if you close the file and open it again), see this: set undofile                 "turn on the feature set undodir=$HOME/.vim/undo  "directory where the undo files will be stored I actually use this in my setup - the undofile setting comes from vim install, and the undodir is overwritten by me in my _gvimrc
+- If you like persistent undo (can undo even if you close the file and open it again), see this:
+  - set undofile                 "turn on the feature
+  - set undodir=$HOME/.vim/undo  "directory where the undo files will be stored
+    - I actually use this in my setup - the undofile setting comes from vim install, and the undodir is overwritten by me in my _gvimrc